The Spiritual Cause of Jaw Tension (And How To Find Release)

 I welcome you to gently massage your jaw during your yoga practices for extra release.
 You can explore online methods for massage, but I’ve found that following my tension on my own still provides relief.

 You may also choose to massage your jaw when you’re in the shower or putting on your daily facial moisturizer.
-It’s a simple way to have less friction between your fingers and face and give yourself a small dose of extra self-care.
+It’s a simple way to have less friction between your fingers and face and give yourself a moment of self-care.

 Release Hip Tension